 Climbing season is mainly going to be from the beginning of July to the beginning of September.
 However, this depends on the condition of the weather and the snow.

-For your information, the opening and closing time of the most popular Yoshida Trail was 1st July to 10th September in 2017.
+For your information, the opening and closing time of the most popular Yoshida Trail was 1st July to 10th September.

 Can’t wait until the Mt.Fuji climbing season??

 Days You Need to go to the top

 There are cabins available to stay for the night or nights.
 Of course, one-day climbing is available as we mentioned in the beginning, if you are confident in terms of body strength.
 For the one-day plan, people commonly depart at early in the morning and starts to go down the mountain by the afternoon.

 If you are not the most confident in your body strength or you want to see the sunrise on top of the mountain, you should consider staying at a cabin.